 Sportsman's Warehouse is an outdoor sporting goods retailer focused on meeting the everyday needs of the seasoned outdoor veteran, the first-time participant and everyone in between.
 Our mission is to provide outstanding gear and exceptional service to inspire outdoor memories.
-We strive to accomplish this goal by tailoring our broad and deep merchandise assortment to meet local conditions and demand, offering everyday low prices and providing friendly support from our knowledgeable and highly trained staff.
-We also offer a top-tier e-commerce experience, extensive in-store events and educational programming.
+We strive to accomplish this goal by tailoring our deeply curated merchandise assortment to meet the seasonal needs of our local markets, offering everyday value pricing and providing friendly support from our knowledgeable and highly trained employees, who we refer to as "outfitters".
+We also offer an e-commerce experience, extensive in-store events and educational programming.
 These core strategies help position Sportsman's Warehouse as the "local outdoor experts" and the preferred place to not only shop, but to also share outdoor-based experiences in the communities we support and serve.
-As a result, we are growing our loyal customer base in existing markets, expanding our footprint into new markets, and increasing our omni-channel presence in both new and existing markets, which we believe will further drive our growth and profitability.
+We are working to grow our loyal customer base in existing markets, increase our omni-channel presence in both new and existing markets to capture new customers, and build our brand awareness as the local destination for hunting and fishing, which we believe will drive our growth and profitability.

 Sportsman's Warehouse was founded in 1986 as a single retail store in Midvale, Utah and has grown to 146 stores across 32 states.
 Today, we have the largest outdoor specialty store base in the Western United States and Alaska.
 Our stores range from 7,500 to 75,000 gross square feet, with an average size of approximately 37,000 gross square feet.
 Our store layout is adaptable to both standalone locations and strip centers.
 We believe it is less capital-intensive for us to open new stores compared to our principal competitors because our value engineered store layout requires lower initial cash investments to build out and our stores generally require less square footage than the stores of our large retail competitors.
-We also have the largest assortment and offering of firearms available online for in-store purchase and buy-online-pickup-in-store when compared to the offerings of our major competitors.
+We also have a large assortment and offering of firearms available online for in-store purchase and buy-online-pickup-in-store.
 Together, these features and capabilities enable us to effectively serve markets of multiple sizes, from Metropolitan Statistical Areas ("MSAs") with populations of less than 35,000 to major metropolitan areas with populations in excess of 1,000,000, while generating consistent four-wall adjusted earnings before interest, taxes, depreciation and amortization ("Adjusted EBITDA"), margins and returns on invested capital across a range of store sales volumes.
 For a reconciliation of Adjusted EBITDA to net income, the most directly comparable financial measure calculated in accordance with GAAP, see "Part II, Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations-Non-GAAP Financial Measures."